peytonbgregory/EasternStandard/README.md

 - Isolated API logic to EmployeeApi.php
 - Added proper form population and submission
 - Created dedicated user creation UI

+## Future Recommendations
+If the project is to grow into a full system:

+- Migrate to Laravel or Symfony (for routing, ORM, auth).
+Instead of writing everything from scratch (like routing, database logic, sessions), these frameworks give you tools and structure so you can build faster and more securely.
+- Add database migrations and seeds.
+Rather than creating tables manually in phpMyAdmin, you’d write PHP files that define your database.
+Then you can “run” those files to set up or update the database automatically — even on other computers or teams.
+- Use Vue/React for frontend state management.
+Instead of manually updating the DOM with JavaScript (like document.getElementById(...)), Vue or React let you build the UI using reusable components and automatically update when data changes — which helps a lot when the app gets more complex.
+- Expand employee functionality (timesheets, documents)
+- Centralize roles/permissions.
+Right now you only have “admin” and “employee.”
+Later, you might want managers, HR, or IT — each with their own permissions.
+Having a central place to define and check permissions makes this easier and safer.

+- Write API test coverage and CI integration.
+Testing helps ensure that future changes don’t break anything.
+CI automates those checks.

 ## Author
 Built by Peyton Gregory for the Eastern Standard Developer Challenge 2025.